IBM-Bluemix-Docs/mobilepush/developer-overview.md

 copyright:
   years: 2018, 2019
-lastupdated: "18 February 2019"
+lastupdated: "28 May 2019"

+keywords: push notifications, application development, sdk

+subcollection: mobile-pushnotification

 ---

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
-{:screen:.screen}
-{:codeblock:.codeblock}
+{:screen: .screen}
+{:codeblock: .codeblock}
+{:pre: .pre}
+{:tip: .tip}

 # Overview for developers
 {: #developer-overview}

-You can access the capabilities of the Push Notifications service via a HTTP Representational State Transfer (REST) APIs (application program interface).
+You can access the capabilities of the Push Notifications service via a HTTP Representational State Transfer (ReST) APIs (application program interface).
 Platform specific Software Development Kits (SDKs) are also available to simplify application development.
 {: shortdesc}

 ## Programming with the service